bikisaikia/ardue/Building-Ardublockly.md

 The pack script is designed for the build servers to zip the required contents into a single file to be uploaded to cloud storage, so it still leaves quite a few things behind.
 This script creates a new folder on the same level a the project root, and then zips it and saves it into the folder 'upload' within the project root.

-## Individual script files descriptions
-This part of the documentation is still under work.

 [1]: https://github.com/carlosperate/ardublockly/releases/
 [2]: http://www.lfd.uci.edu/~gohlke/pythonlibs/
 [3]: https://github.com/carlosperate/ardublockly/blob/master/package/requirements.txt